metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/Merge-SDDL.md

 ## NOTES

 TODO: Validate input using regex
-TODO: Process an array of SDDL's
+TODO: Process an array of SDDL's or Join-SDDL function to join multiple SDDL's
-TODO: Pipeline input
+TODO: Pipeline input and -From parameter should accept an array.

 ## RELATED LINKS